Disney's Hollywood Studios: Hollywood Boulevard

 Hollywood Boulevard, inspired by the real street of the same name, serves as the park's main entrance and operates in the same vein as Main Street, U.S.A. at Magic Kingdom.
 It is lined with themed streetscape facades and venues selling Disney merchandise and park services.
 Guests enter through the main entrance gate, which resembles the Pan-Pacific Auditorium.
 Near the park's gate is a recreation of the Crossroads of the World tower.
 Live street entertainment and seasonal parades travel down the main street throughout the day.
 At the far end of Hollywood Boulevard stands an exact replica of Grauman's Chinese Theatre, which houses Mickey & Minnie's Runaway Railway, a dark ride themed to the world of Mickey Mouse animated shorts.
-Near the entrance of Animation Courtyard—resides The Hollywood Brown Derby restaurant, a themed replica of the original Brown Derby restaurant in Hollywood, California.
+Near the entrance of the Walt Disney Studios Lot—resides The Hollywood Brown Derby restaurant, a themed replica of the original Brown Derby restaurant in Hollywood, California.